dr-michael-haley/scPortrait_to_IMC/README.md

 ## Verification checklist

 - Confirm that `D:\IMC_projects\<ROI>\extraction\data\single_cells.h5sc` exists for every ROI.
-- Run `read_h5sc` as shown above to ensure the AnnData object loads and contains the expected number of cells/channels.
+- Load the file via `read_h5sc` to ensure the AnnData object contains the expected number of cells/channels.
-- Optionally re-run with `--debug` to view scPortrait’s log output if a ROI fails.
+- Re-run with `--debug` to view detailed logs if a ROI fails.